An introduction to the astrological birth chart

 December 9, 2014 Leave a comment

-The birth chart horoscope (not the “horoscope” of newspaper columns) of a person or event, or anything that you can pin down to an exact time of birth, has been described as a kind of road map or blueprint for the soul.
-For an individual, it shows the journey that you are on and the types of experiences and patterns that you are going to encounter along the way.
+The birth chart (different to newspaper horoscopes) of a person or event can be described as a kind of road map or blueprint.
+For an individual, it shows the soul’s possible journey and the types of experiences and patterns that you are going to encounter along the way.
 In one sense, it shows your destiny and fate, your unique possible contribution to life.
 What it does not show, is how you deal with these patterns.
 In this way, we are each responsible for creating our own reality by our choices.

 A person’s individuality is of course also influenced by their genetic make-up, the society/culture/religion they were born into, the social and economic circumstances, and so on.
 Two people may have very similar charts, both showing enormous possibility but only one may fulfil this for the reasons above.